lj-ditrapani/SWE430/markdown/example1.markdown

 Count Control Characters
 ------------------------

 Now that we have refactored the code, we can move on to the 3rd test, "Count control characters".
-Looking again at the [ASCII][] tables, we see that the ASCII control characters are found in the first 32 ASCI characters (code values 0 through 31 inclusive) and the last (code value 127).
+Looking again at the [ASCII][] tables, we see that the ASCII control characters are found in the first 32 ASCII characters (code values 0 through 31 inclusive) and the last ASCII character (code value 127).

-We can leverage the `countCharacters` helper function we produced from the previous refactoring to help us write the `countControlCharacters` function.
+We can leverage the `countCharacters()` helper function we produced from the previous refactoring to help us write the `countControlCharacters()` function.

     stringInfo.countControlCharacters = function(string) {
         function predicate(code) {